samclee/telekinese/README.md

 # Telekinessball

 A two-player game of telekinetic soccer!
-Use a single button to levitate and hurl soccer balls across the field, with the winner being the first to 10 points
+Use a single button to levitate and hurl soccer balls across the field, with the winner being the first to 10 points.
+To use controllers, please connect them before running the game.

 ## Controls
 ### Player 1